Growing up

 TODO: connect to authoritarian mindsets, akrasia, feelings generally.

-I think I can draw a connection to conspiracy theorists, in that attaching too much weight to the ability of adults can hide the truth from us is a good lesson to learn from childhood (Santa Claus, anyone?)
+I think I can draw a connection to conspiracy theorists, in that attaching too much weight to the ability of adults to hide the truth from us is a good lesson to learn from childhood (Santa Claus, anyone?)

 A classic: What Developmental Milestones Are You Missing?